ICRAR/ngas/doc/preparing.rst

 *volumes* should exist
 where the data will be stored
 (see :ref:`server.storage` for a full explanation).
-You can either create directories for each volume, or symbolic link actual partitions as separate volumes -- it's your choice.
+Volumes need only be directories, so you can either create directories for each volume in simple or testing scenarios, or symbolic link actual partitions as separate volumes for more demanding, real-world setups
+-- it's your choice.

 In any case, volumes need to be tagged as such